jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

 ### 129 Certain other agreements to be publicly available
 The chief executive of the Ministry of Justice must make copies of the following publicly available:
-  (a) any protected customary activity agreement in relation to which a Gazette notice has been published under section 96:
+  (a) any protected customary activity agreement in relation to which a notice has been published under section 96:
   (b) any agreement on controls made under section 38 for a protected customary activity:
-  (c) any Gazette notice published under section 103 or 105 in relation to a wāhi tapu or a wāhi tapu area.
+  (c) any notice published under section 103 or 105 in relation to a wāhi tapu or a wāhi tapu area.

 ### 130 Making documents publicly available
 If a provision of this Act requires a chief executive of a ministry or department to make a document publicly available, the chief executive must make copies available—